How to get a job in a hostel (and why you want to)

 - Customer-facing staff like front deskers and food service workers have the opportunity to earn more through commissions and tips.

 - There’s room to grow.
-HI loves to promote from within—just ask some of our lifers, like the COO of HI Canada’s Pacific Mountain Region, who first started as a front desk agent at HI Vancouver Jericho Beach back in 1991, then became a hostel manager, then operations manager, then deputy executive director and finally Chief Operations Officer.
+HI loves to promote from within—just ask some of our lifers, like the acting CEO of HI Canada’s Pacific Mountain Region, who first started as a front desk agent at HI Vancouver Jericho Beach back in 1991, then became a hostel manager, then operations manager, then deputy executive director and finally acting Chief Executive Officer.
 Whew!

 - HI Canada offers professional development opportunities, too—everything from free first aid and food safety training to leadership development—and even staff exchanges where staff from hostels across Canada get to trade jobs with one another for a week.